Deeplygends/microservices/README.md

 ### Project of an application built with microservices.

 This application manages books, readers and the ability for the readers to borrow books.
 It consits of three distinct microservices : book, reader and borrow.

-This application has been built to be fully runnable on Docker.
+It has been built to be fully runnable on Docker.

 To build and run the application on a Windows environment, please follow the instructions :
 - install Docker Desktop for Windows from url : ...